rpatin/segclust2d/README.md

 # Advanced Options
 ## Subsampling

 Computation cost for the algorithm scales non-linearly and can be both memory and time-consuming.
 Performance depends on computer, but from what we've tested, a segmentation on data of size > 10000 can be quite memory consuming (more than 10Go of RAM) and segmentation-clustering can be quite long for data > 1000 (few minutes to hours).
-For such dataset we recommand either subsampling if loosing resolution is not a big deal (looking for home-range changes over a year with hourly points might be a lost of time when daily points are sufficient) or if splitting the dataset for very long data.
-Although for segmentation-clustering, clusters will not be easily comparable between the different part of the dataset, if one provides parts where all cluster are present for sure, there should be ne problem.
+For such dataset we recommend either subsampling if loosing resolution is not a big deal (looking for home-range changes over a year with hourly points might be a lost of time when daily points are sufficient) or if splitting the dataset for very long data.
+Although for segmentation-clustering, clusters will not be easily comparable between the different part of the dataset, if one provides parts where all cluster are present for sure, there should be no problem.

 3 different options are available for subsampling.
 First one can disable subsampling through argument `subsample` :